+FOR ENTRY INTO YEAR 7 (LC1): 2025-2026

+AND

-FOR ENTRY INTO YEAR 7 (LC1): 2024-25 AND EARLY APPLICATION FOR ENTRY INTO YEAR 9 (LC3): 2025-26
+EARLY APPLICATION FOR ENTRY INTO YEAR 9 (LC3): 2027-2028

-Dear Parents,
+Dear Parents.

-The following information is designed to support your daughter in her preparations for sitting the entrance examinations at Cheltenham Ladies' College this October.
+The following information is designed to support your daughter in her preparation for sitting the LC1 entrance examinations at Cheltenham Ladies' College this October (candidates applying for places in LC3 in 2027 will sit these assessments in November).
 The syllabuses described in this booklet are based on those set out by the UK government's National Curriculum for England (see links below).

-Our entrance testing process comprises of:
+Our entrance testing process comprises:

-- 1) An online Maths assessment - 2) An adaptive, online Verbal Reasoning assessment - 3) A written English paper that covers both comprehension/closed text analysis and an extended writing exercise - 4) Small group interviews and activities - 5) A review of references and other pertinent information
+- 1) An online Maths assessment (adaptive Maths and fixed problem solving) - 2) An adaptive, online verbal reasoning assessment - 3) A written English comprehension assessment and written closed text analysis - 4) Small group interviews and activities - 5) A review of references and other pertinent information